KDE/ghostwriter/README.md

 * Syntax highlighting of Markdown
 * Navigation of document headings
 * Full-screen mode
-* Focus mode that highlights the current
+* Focus mode that highlights the current sentence, line, three lines, or paragraph
-    - Sentence
-    - Line
-    - Three lines
-    - Or paragraph
 * Two built-in themes, one light and one dark
 * Theme creator for custom colors and background images
 * Spell checking with Hunspell
 * A live HTML preview as you type
 * Use of custom CSS style sheets for HTML preview
-* Preview and export with the [Sundown](http://github.com/vmg/sundown/) processor
+* [Sundown](http://github.com/vmg/sundown/) processor built in for preview and export to HTML
-* Interoperability with other popular Markdown processors:
+* Interoperability with the following Markdown processors (if installed) for preview and export to popular document formats, such as PDF, ODT, and RTF:
     - [Pandoc](http://johnmacfarlane.net/pandoc/)
     - [MultiMarkdown](http://fletcherpenney.net/multimarkdown/)
     - [Discount](http://www.pell.portland.or.us/~orc/Code/discount/)